JamieDavis2016/JamieDavis2016.github.io/_sessions/U18s/2025/December/2 Dec/index.md

   - Getting there and back with everyone first
  - Go again but serves have to be inside the 3m line

+# Main part of practice
+We did this for a bit of an extended period of time, allowing everyone to put more pressure into their service

 3. Servers vs Passers
  - 10 serves, servers have to count how many in, then switch (2x over)
  - 3 passers, 3 servers (on each side)
  - 1st round looking at float service, can be deep and short
  - Can experiment with whichever serve you would like to try on the 2nd round

 (Last) Playing 6-2 rotation,
 - 3 services before swapping rotations